wabisabi926/script.service.rclone/README.md

 5. Click the **Add-on browser** icon, then select **Install from zip file**.
 6. Navigate to the downloaded zip file and select it.
 7. Wait for the installation to complete.
+8. For TV BOX with android 10 or above you need to install a modified version of kodi by just under-versioning the kodi to Android 9.

 ## Configuration